-Members of the Executive Board are eligible to receive Long-Term Incentives in the form of Stock Options under the Management Stock Option Plan (MSOP) and Performance Share Units under the Performance Share Unit Plan (PSUP).
-The target grant value for Long-Term Incentives in 2011 was 200% of the Annual Base Salary for the CEO and 100% of the Annual Base Salary for the other members of the Executive Board.
+In 2012, members of Nestlé's Executive Board were eligible to receive Long-Term Incentives in the form of Stock Options under the Management Stock Option Plan (MSOP) and Performance Share Units under the Performance Share Unit Plan (PSUP).
+The target grant value for Long-Term Incentives in 2012 was 150% of the Annual Base Salary for the CEO and 100% of the Annual Base Salary for the other members of the Executive Board.
 One half of the Long-Term Incentives grant was provided in the form of Stock Options and the other half in the form of Performance Share Units.
 The fair value of Long-Term Incentives at grant is determined by using generally accepted pricing models.

-The Management Stock Option Plan (MSOP) provides nontradable options on Nestlé S.A. shares.
-Each option gives the right to purchase at the exercise price one Nestlé S.A. share.
+- In 2012, the Management Stock Option Plan (MSOP) provided non-tradable options on Nestlé S.A. shares.
+Each option gave the right to purchase at the exercise price one Nestlé S.A. share.
 The exercise price for the Stock Options corresponds to the average Nestlé S.A. share price of the last ten trading days preceding the grant date.
 The Stock Options vest three years after the grant.
 Upon vesting, the options have an exercise period of four years before they expire.

-The Performance Share Unit Plan (PSUP) was introduced at the beginning of 2009 and provides units which entitle participants to receive freely disposable Nestlé S.A. shares at the end of the three-year restriction period.
+The use of Stock Options will be discontinued. - The Performance Share Unit Plan (PSUP) provides units which entitle participants to receive freely disposable Nestlé S.A. shares at the end of the three-year restriction period.

 The level at which PSUs vest is determined by the degree by which the performance measure of the PSUP has been met.
+For the grant of PSU in 2012, a second performance measure was introduced.
+The two criteria are:

-For 2011, the performance measure was the relative Total Shareholder Return of the Nestlé S.A. share compared to the STOXX Europe 600 Food & Beverage Index.
-In 2011 the range at which PSUs shall vest was between 0% to 200% of the initial grant, thus providing alignment with strategy and shareholders' interests.
+- the relative Total Shareholder Return of the Nestlé S.A. share in relation to the STOXX Europe 600 Food & Beverage Index; - the growth of the underlying Earnings per Share in constant currencies.

+Each of the two measures will have equal weighting in determining the vesting level of the initial PSU award.

+The vesting range of the PSU starts at 0% and is capped at 200% of the initial PSU award, thus providing alignment with strategy and shareholders' interests.

-The Restricted Stock Unit Plan (RSUP) provides units which entitle participants to receive freely disposable Nestlé S.A. shares at the end of the three-year restriction period on a one for one ratio.
+The Restricted Stock Unit Plan (RSUP) provides units to a larger group of management which entitle participants to receive freely disposable Nestlé S.A. shares at the end of the three-year restriction period on a one for one ratio.